annotation/text-fabric/tf/docs/about/corpora.md

 that has perpetrated such crimes to a much greater extent than we see now in Israel.

-I think religious writings should be studied, but not be believed as literal truths, and I hope these datasets are instrumental in exposing relgious writings as multi-layered records of the human condition.
+I think religious writings should be studied, but not be believed as literal truths, and I hope these datasets are instrumental in exposing religious writings as multi-layered records of the human condition.
 Luckily, there are also other voices in the bible: